idrispendisbey/arionum-scripts/README.md

 A new install will slowly start syncing from block 1.
 To speed this up, we will import a daily snapshot from pxgamer at https://aro.pxgamer.xyz/daily/ The rebuild command will stop your node and DELETE your database data and import a snapshot.
 `$ aronode mainnet rebuild`

-If you run this command in the future and want the latest snapshot just add the word 'latest to end of it.
-The script will use the file if it exists already instead of downloading a new one.
+If you run this command in the future and want the latest snapshot just add the word 'latest' to end of it.
+The script will use the file if it exists already instead of downloading a new one. 'latest' pulls in a new one.

 `$ aronode mainnet rebuild latest`

-You can also use 'backup' (to export your own dump) and 'import' (with a filename) if you want to import a different dump that you have.
+You can also use 'backup' (to export your own dump) and 'import' (optionally with a filename if you want to import a different dump that you have).

 ## Update Aronode script to Latest Version

-Automatically ...
+Automatically (will update both aronode and Arionum node software ...
 `$ aronode mainnet update`

 Manually ...